Calabi Yau algebras and weighted quiver polyhedra: Quiver polyhedra

 If $\qpol/\grp G$ is graded we transfer the grading as follows:

 \end{proof}

 The technique of Galois covers can be used to simplify the structure of the polyhedron, without changing the important properties of the cancellation algebra.

 \begin{theorem} A weighted quiver polyhedron can be covered by a quiver polyhedron with trivial weighting if and only if it is not of the following forms: \begin{itemize} \item It has the topology of a sphere and 1 face with non-trivial weight. \item It has the topology of a sphere and 2 faces with different non-trivial weights. \end{itemize} \end{theorem} \begin{proof} Given an orbifold $X$ with a weighted quiver polyhedron $\qpol$ on it, we can use every orbifold cover $\tilde X \to X$ to obtain a Galois cover $\tilde \qpol \to \qpol$.
 If $\tilde X$ is a manifold then $\tilde \qpol$ is unweighted.
 From theorem 13.3.6 in \cite{thurston} we know that in dimension 2 the only orientable orbifolds that cannot be covered by a manifold are the sphere with 1 or 2 different orbifold points.
 These correspond to the quiver polyhedra described above. \end{proof} In accordance with the theory of orbifolds we call $\qpol$ \emph{developable} if it has an unweighted galois cover.
 We will denote the unweighted cover of a weighted quiver polyhedron $\qpol$ by $\qpol^u$.
-This cover can be used to check whether $\qpol$ admits a grading.